 In a redfish caught by the Howard Frankland Bridge, we found about a dozen horseshoe crabs - each about 1 inch across.
 We haven't figured out how to get them in a castnet, so we can't comment on their efficacy as bait.
 Now, however, you can actually buy Gulp!
 Baits that look and smell like those we've found.

 In most cases, you'll want to remove the skin.

 To skin the filets, grab the tail side with your fingernails, and slide the knife between the skin and the meat for about four inches or so.
 Cut a small slit in this skin (along the long axis, tail to head) and stick your finger in it.
 It will serve well as a handle for holding the skin while you slice the meat off.

-One exception is redfish - try leaving the scales and skin on the fish, and roasting them on the barbeque skin side down.
+One exception is redfish -- try leaving the scales and skin on the fish, and roasting them on the barbeque skin side down.
 For some reason, the armor-like skin and scales hold moisture in the filet and makes for an incredibly tasty, juicy dinner.
 Simply sprinkle a little garlic on the meat side before you start, and add a little olive oil or butter (better) when it starts to get hot.
-Test for doneness - when it's ready it will flake off the skin easily.
+Test to see if it's done -- when it's ready it will flake off the skin easily.

 One last thing.
 Don't try this with a dull knife.
 Sharpen the knife before you start, and keep a steel handy for touching up the blade during the process.
 The knife will be dull after only two fish, so keep it sharp.

 Good luck.
 We might do a how-to filet video one of these months -- but we're sure you can already find them on YouTube.
 You can learn to do heart surgery on YouTube -- we can imagine you can learn to fillet a redfish :)